rsanchezgarc/deepEMhancer/README.md

 ### Examples

-- Donwload deep learning model
+- Donwload deep learning models
 ```
 deepemhancer --download
 ```

-- Post-process input volume path/to/inputVol.mrc and save it at path/to/outputVol.mrc
+- Post-process input map path/to/inputVol.mrc and save it at path/to/outputVol.mrc using default  deep model (tightTarget)
 ```
 deepemhancer  -i path/to/inputVol.mrc -o  path/to/outputVol.mrc
 ```

-- Post-process input map path/to/inputVol.mrc and save it at path/to/outputVol.mrc using default  deep model tightTarget
+- Post-process input map path/to/inputVol.mrc and save it at path/to/outputVol.mrc using softer deep model ()wideTarget)
 ```
-deepemhancer  -i path/to/inputVol.mrc -o  path/to/outputVol.mrc
+deepemhancer -p wideTarget -i path/to/inputVol.mrc -o  path/to/outputVol.mrc
 ```

 - Post-process input map path/to/inputVol.mrc and save it at path/to/outputVol.mrc using high resolution deep model